Any questions?

 • Edit your details, as required.

-Do bear in mind that the name that you use in the course is the one that will appear on your TEFL certificate.
-As this is an official document that may be required for job and visa applications, it’s important to make sure that the details you use match those that appear on your passport.
+Do bear in mind that the name that you use in the course is the one that will appear on your TEFL eCertificate.
+As this is an official document that will be required for job and visa applications, it’s important to make sure that the details you use match those that appear on your passport.

 • Q: GETTING STARTED: How is my course structured?

 At the end of each unit, there’s an End of Unit Test.
-This tests checks you’ve understood the material that you’ve just covered.
-You have to pass this test in order to move onto the next unit – but don’t panic if you fail your first attempt.
-You can go back and review the material and then take the test again.
+This test checks you’ve understood the material that you’ve just covered.
+You need to pass this test in order to move onto the next unit – but don’t panic if you fail your first attempt.
+You can go back and review the material and then take the test again as many times as you need.

 Each course also includes one or more tutor-marked assignments, which are the formal assessment for the course.
-These are integrated into the course material, so you will be told exactly when to complete each assignment and what you need to do to pass the assessment.
+These are integrated into the course material, so if the unit contains an assignment, you will see a pencil icon in the unit list.
+The assignment is part of that unit so you must complete it and submit your work before moving on to the next unit.

 • Q: GETTING STARTED: How do I navigate through the course?